Decision for a Child to Become a Cared For Child

 During the period of accommodation, the local authority should continually assess the needs of the accommodated child and provide for those identified needs.
 This includes educational, psychological and therapeutic needs.

-4. Actions Required after a Decision to Look After is Made
+4. Actions Required after a Decision for a Child to Become Cared For

 In relation to children where Care Proceedings are being considered to secure the child's placement, see also Care and Supervision Proceedings and the Public Law Outline.

-In all cases, if it is agreed that the child should become Looked After, the child's social worker will draw up a draft Care Plan (see Care Planning Procedure, The Care Plan) with clear timescales and a statement as to whether the child's needs would best be met in a family placement or residential care.
+In all cases, if it is agreed that the child should become cared for, the child's social worker will draw up a draft Care Plan (see Care Planning Procedure, The Care Plan) with clear timescales and a statement as to whether the child's needs would best be met in a family placement or residential care.

 If a foster or residential placement is required, the relevant procedure to be followed, including the need to hold a Placement Planning Meeting together with other associated arrangements, will be found in the Placements in Foster Care Procedure.